 Sometimes the volume and duration of contact made to our office by a service user causes problems.
-This can occur over a short period, for example, a number of calls in one day or one week.
-It may occur over the life-span of an enquiry when a service user repeatedly makes long telephone calls to us or inundates us with enquiries which essentially have been previously dealt with.
+This can occur over a short period, for example, several calls in one day or one week.
+It may occur over the lifespan of an enquiry when a service user repeatedly makes long telephone calls to us or inundates us with enquiries which essentially have been previously dealt with.

-We consider that the level of contact has become unacceptable when the amount of time spent talking to a service user on the telephone, or responding to, reviewing and filing emails or written correspondence impacts on our ability to deal with other workload.
+We consider that the level of contact has become unacceptable when the amount of time spent talking to a service user on the telephone, or responding to, reviewing and filing emails or written correspondence impacts our ability to deal with other workload.